 The suit, filed in East District New York federal court on Monday, alleges that Dr. Conrad Cean used a medical center to “defraud Geico” out of $598,000 in via improper insurance claims.

-Geico is also seeking $89 million in damages in a similar suit involved surgical centers owned by Moshe.
+Geico is also seeking $89 million in damages in a similar suit involving surgical centers owned by Moshe.

 Expectedly, HRH spokesman Ron Simoncini said that the suit in question is a typical Geico tactic they utilize to avoid paying claims and has little to do with Moshe or their Secaucus facility.